Realer 2

-Realer 2 is a mixtape by American rapper YoungBoy Never Broke Again.
+Realer 2 is the seventeenth solo mixtape by American rapper YoungBoy Never Broke Again.
 It was released through Never Broke Again and Atlantic Records on September 6, 2022.
 The mixtape features a guest appearance from the mother of YoungBoy's child, Jaz.
 The mixtape is a sequel to YoungBoy's December 2018 mixtape, Realer.
 YoungBoy's in-house producer Jason "Cheese" Goldberg mixed, mastered, and engineered every track on the mixtape.
 The album also features production from many prestigious producers such as Daysix, D-Roc, Drum Dummie, Jason "Cheese" Goldberg, Khris James, London on da Track, and TnTXD.

 Release and promotion

 On September 4, 2022, YoungBoy released the promotional single, "Purge Me", alongside the official music video, exclusively to his YouTube channel.
 On September 5, 2022, the mixtape was first teased by YoungBoy's mother Sherhonda Gaulden via an Instagram story where she simply wrote "Realer 2 mixtape tonight."
 Again confirmed to be released on the night of September 5, 2022, DJ Akademiks:

 Despite all of the confirmations, the mixtape did not release as planned on September 5, 2022.
 However, on September 6, 2022, YoungBoy randomly released the mixtape exclusively to his YouTube.
 It was later distributed to all digital streaming platforms by Atlantic Records on behalf of Never Broke Again on September 7, 2022.